 M&A Milestones and Key Steps: Summary

-An M&A deal is not easy, especially if you want to get the best value from it.
-To do that you need to know what you’re getting into before signing on the dotted line.
+An M&A deal is challenging, especially if you want to get the best value from it.
+Before signing on the dotted line, you must know what you’re getting into.

-M&A is a complex process, and it can be challenging to navigate successfully.
+M&A is a complex process that can be challenging to navigate successfully.
 Ensure you are familiar with the following M & A process steps: